-Live performance has taken Matt across the country from the Blue Note in New York City to Catalina Jazz Club in Los Angeles.
-Matt has played with artists such as Grammy Award winner Earl Klugh, Tony Award winner Annaleigh Ashford, and Tony Award nominee Masi Asare, and was an original member of the band for the 1st National Tour of hit Broadway show Come From Away.
+Live performance has taken Matt across North America from the Blue Note in New York City to Catalina Jazz Club in Los Angeles.
+Matt has shared the stage or played for artists such as Grammy Award winner Earl Klugh, Grammy Award winner Duncan Sheik, Tony Award winner Annaleigh Ashford, and Tony Award nominee Masi Asare, and was an original member of the band for the 1st National Tour of hit Broadway show Come From Away.
 Back at home in New York, Matt has played for Wicked, Paradise Square, Come From Away, MJ, The Book of Mormon, and Shucked on Broadway.
-Additionally, Matt played guitar and banjo on the 2022 New York City Center production of Parade, and on the Tony Award winning show's cast album after it transferred to Broadway for a limited run in 2023.
+Additionally, Matt played guitar and banjo on the 2022 New York City Center production of Parade, and subsequently on the show's Grammy Award nominated cast album, featuring Grammy and Tony Award winner Ben Platt after it transferred to Broadway for a limited run in 2023.

-As an educator, Matt has had the opportunity to give master classes/clinics at several high schools, contribute articles to Guitar World Magazine for their lessons section, and teach at New York University as an adjunct instructor.
-When he is not working on music, Matt enjoys pursuing his hobby of aviation, and holds a private pilot license.
+As an educator, Matt has had the opportunity to give master classes/clinics at high schools, contribute articles to Guitar World Magazine for their lessons section, teach at New York University as an adjunct instructor, and speak as a panelist at Berklee NYC.
+When he is not working on music, Matt enjoys pursuing his hobby of aviation, and holds a private pilot license with an instrument rating.